 Grabbing onto the heavy copper ladder on the western side of the light, a keeper would begin his thirty-foot ascent to enter the lighthouse.
 Harsh weather made even entering the light a dangerous affair.
-Looking up, he would see the year ‘1903’ chiseled above the entrance.
+Looking up, he would see the year ‘1903’ chiseled in the granite above the entrance door.

 The concrete-filled base stabilized the tower and contained two wells, each twenty-eight feet deep and with a diameter of three feet.
 One well served as a cistern, capable of holding 1,500 gallons of water, while the other held compressed air for the fog signal.
-Twice per year a tanker would arrive to pump it full of water for the keepers’ needs.
+Twice per year, a tanker would arrive to pump the cistern full of water for the keepers’ needs.
 Lighthouse tenders also regularly delivered food, which supplemented the lobsters caught off the ledge.

-The area surrounding the entrance served as a storage space, and the level above this contained the engine room, where the almost non-stop thrumming of semi-diesel engines during the foggy season would have made life miserable.
-A Daboll trumpet, which protruded from beneath the glass lantern and was powered by air compressors, was placed in service on November 23, 1905.
+The area surrounding the entrance served as storage space, and the level above this contained the engine room, where the almost non-stop thrumming of oil engines during the foggy season would have made life miserable.
+A Daboll trumpet, which protruded from beneath the glass lantern room and was powered by air compressors, was placed in service on November 23, 1905.
 During the twelve months ending June 30, 1907, the first-class Daboll trumpet was in operation 876 hours, and the operating engine consumed 900 gallons of mineral oil.

-The keepers’ neat, well-organized kitchen was housed in the third level and like elsewhere had enameled bricks on its walls.
+The keepers’ neat, well-organized kitchen and dining room were housed in the third level and like elsewhere had enameled bricks on its walls.
 Mahogany handrails lined the staircase, while oak was used for the remaining woodwork.
 The lower two stories had tile floors, while the three floors used as living space feature oak flooring.

-The fourth level served as the bunk room with two double bunks that could sleep four men, if necessary, and the fifth floor housed a library.
-Eventually the lighthouse would have a radio, TV and telephone; the telephone was installed during WWI.
+The fourth and fifth levels housed a library and bunk rooms with two double bunks that could sleep four men, if necessary.
+Eventually the lighthouse would have a radio, television, and telephone; the telephone was installed during World War I.

-The final two levels of the tower, the lantern room and watchroom, held the giant, twelve-foot-tall, nine-foot in diameter Fresnel and the mechanism for revolving the lens.
+The final two levels of the tower, the lantern room and watchroom, held the giant, twelve-foot-tall, nine-foot-in-diameter Fresnel lens and the mechanism for revolving the lens.
 The lens had three sets of flash panels, with each set containing two bull’s-eyes, and the entire apparatus floated and turned on 400 pounds of mercury.
 With a strength of 380,000 candlepower, the light exhibited a double flash every six seconds, at ninety-eight feet above mean high water.
 Later, the light was upgraded to 3.2 million candlepower.

-In December 1916, First Assistant Keeper Harry Whin was alone, waiting for provisions and his relief, which were several weeks late, when a gale hit.
-With winds topping 100 mph, snow and sleet, then rain and fog, he kept the fog horn sounding and the light lit around the clock.
-A water pump, situated at the end of the wharf and used to cool the oil engines, kept freezing, requiring him to clamber down the ladder and thaw out the pump.
-Five days and nights this kept on, with nothing to eat but fish.
-He later wrote about it to historian Edward Rowe Snow about the end of this exhausting episode:
+In December 1916, First Assistant Keeper Harry Whin was alone at the lighthouse, waiting for provisions and his relief, which were several weeks late, when a gale hit.
+With winds topping 100 mph, snow and sleet, then rain and fog, he kept the foghorn sounding and the light lit around the clock.
+A water pump, situated at the end of the wharf and used to cool the oil engines, kept freezing, requiring Whin to clamber down the ladder and thaw it out.
+Five days and nights this kept on, with the keeper having nothing to eat but fish.
+Whin later wrote historian Edward Rowe Snow about the end of this exhausting episode: